Kevin-c-miller/movie-watchlist/README.md

 ## MVP
 - Create API using Ruby/Rails
-- API will consist of Users, Movies, Reviews, and Watch Lists
+- API will consist of Users, Movies, Reviews
 - Frontend will be a react app and that will consume Rails API
 - React app will allow users to sign up to have ability to create a list of movies they want to watch and review the movies they have seen
-- Ability to add new movies into the database
 - Users will have the ability to edit/delete reviews and movies that they created
 - Guest option to browse the app without creating account/logging in